Using the Backup Tool to back up a home/small office network

 Occasional exporting full backups to CDs and/or to a FTP server will be useful as well.

-For further suggestions please install the 30-days trial version of the ABE(2Mb)
+For further suggestions please install the 30-days trial version of the Backup Tool(2Mb)

 and see the "Backup Strategy" section of the help-file.